grindsa/acme2certifier/docs/hooks.md

 The [skeleton_hooks.py](../examples/hooks/skeleton_hooks.py) file contains a template that can be used to create a customized handler.

-Further there is an [Email Hook](../examples/hooks/email_hooks.py) sending emails in case of successful or failed certificate enrollments.
+There is also a built-in [Email Hook](../acme2certifier/hookhandlers/email_hooks.py) (`acme2certifier.hookhandlers.email_hooks`) that sends emails on successful or failed certificate enrollments.

 The following code describes the different input parameters provided by `acme2certifier`, as well as the expected return values: